Do you know someone who has done it? Maybe you’ve been tempted yourself.

 Most people recognise insurance fraud for the criminal offence that it is.
 Yet, some of us do it and some condone it or turn a blind eye.

-Fraud largely falls into two categories – hard and soft fraud.
+Fraud largely falls into two categories – hard and soft.
 In the case of hard fraud, the person deliberately plans or invents a loss (eg a staged motor vehicle accident).
 Soft fraud is more opportunistic and also the most common type.
 This is usually where the value of an item is inflated or the extent of loss exaggerated.
 This may be done to offset the application of a policy excess or to generally profit from the claim.

 The Insurance Council of Australia estimates that insurance fraud accounts for approximately 10% of all general insurance claims and costs the industry more than $2 billion each year.
 Statistics offered by the Australian Institute of Criminology estimate that the true cost of insurance fraud to the community, with all associated costs, could be as much as $9 billion per year.
-Given that fraud has a direct impact on the price consumers and businesses pay for their insurance, it is fair to say that insurance fraud affects almost everyone.
+Given that it has a direct impact on the price consumers and businesses pay for their insurance, it is fair to say that insurance fraud affects almost everyone.

 Insurance fraud is simply a form of theft.
 It involves deception or trickery with the intention of gaining financial advantage.
 Insurance fraud can take many forms and often involves the alteration of documentation, exaggeration of otherwise legitimate claims, intentional misrepresentation of facts or manipulation of the claim process.